How can I get my name put on the Register of Electors?

 I want to buy a copy of the Register.
 How do I go about it and how much is it?

-You can only buy the "edited" register, which excludes the names and addresses of everyone who has chosen to "opt out".
+You can only buy the open register, which excludes the names and addresses of everyone who has chosen to "opt out".
 There is a statutory charge and a written order, together with full payment, is required before the register can be supplied.